 Turn Around Time

 Course Description and Purpose

-Study of basic and intermediate commercial food production management skills required in menu design and event planning.
-This knowledge will be applied in the production of appetizers, main course items and desserts.
+Study of basic and intermediate commercial food production management skills required in menu design.
+This knowledge will be applied in the production of appetizers, salads, main course items, and desserts.

-As a member of the FIU community you are expected to be knowledgeable about the behavioral expectations set forth in the FIU Student Code of Conduct.
+As a member of the FIU community you are expected to be knowledgeable about the behavioral expectations set forth in the FIU Student Conduct and Honor Code.

 Technical Requirements and Skills